Eat Where the Locals Do in Paris

 Going back to what I said about the locals not waiting to fuss over the ordering of their meals, Café de la Nouvelle Mairie gives menus a skip entirely, making use of just a blackboard in the restaurant where they change the meal options daily.

-This restaurant sits between the beautiful Luxembourg gardens and the Botanical Gardens of Paris (Read more about Discover walking tours).
+This restaurant sits between the beautiful Luxembourg gardens and the Botanical Gardens of Paris.
 If you’d like to eat here you’ll need to make a reservation; the restaurant is usually booked out in advance by cautious locals who won’t risk being denied service because of an influx of tourists.

 Because the restaurant isn’t touristic there is a big language barrier between staff and non-French speaking customers.
 They will help as best they can to bridge the communication, just be patient.